 Your basic HEPA filter will be rated to filter 99.97% of particles over .3 microns.
 That is probably enough for most allergy sufferers.
 However, people that have certain allergies may need something stronger than that.

-There are HEPA filters on vacuums that remove 99.99% of particles up to .3 microns, and even some that are rated for particles that are even smaller, around .2 microns.
+There are HEPA filters on vacuums that remove 99.99% of particles up to .3 microns, and even some that are rated for even smaller particles, around .2 microns.

 Dust laden air will be making its way back into your home before it gets filtered.
 Leaky systems are also not very good at suction and you wouldn’t want that even without allergy issues.